straup/privatesquare/README.md

 for both the name of the venue _and_ the city you're in.
 It will look something [like this](http://www.flickr.com/photos/straup/8292903436/).

-Once you're back online you're checkin will be waiting for you in the same "pending" bin as deferred checkins (specifically the "pending" link in nav menu).
+Once you're back online you're check-in will be waiting for you in the same "pending" bin as deferred check-ins (specifically the "pending" link in nav menu).
 Instead of asking foursquare for a venue named (x) near a given latitude and longitude privatesquare will ask for venues named (x) in the city you told it about.
-This means that you will, potentially, be presented with _a lot_ more venues to choose from but if the alternative is not being able to check in at all it seems like a reasonable compromise.
+This means that you will, potentially, be presented with _a lot_ more venues to choose from but if the alternative is not being able to check-in at all it seems like a reasonable compromise.

 _At some point in the future privatesquare might keep a local cache of all the cities you're in and try to be clever about auto-filling that field but for the time being you'll need to add that information by hand._

-To enable offline checkins make sure the following flags are enabled in your `config.php` file:
+To enable offline check-ins make sure the following flags are enabled in your `config.php` file:

 	$GLOBALS['cfg']['enable_feature_deferred_checkins'] = 1;
 	$GLOBALS['cfg']['enable_feature_offline_appcache'] = 1;

-Offline check ins are built using the [HTML5 Application Cache](https://developer.mozilla.org/en-US/docs/HTML/Using_the_application_cache) (sometimes just referred to as "appcache") which is a temperamental beast, at best.
+Offline check-ins are built using the [HTML5 Application Cache](https://developer.mozilla.org/en-US/docs/HTML/Using_the_application_cache) (sometimes just referred to as "appcache") which is a temperamental beast, at best.
 Jake Archibald's article [Application Cache is a